HISTORY 192-170--ONLINE TRITON COLLEGE

 1. To introduce students to some very basic tools with which we can look at the histories of non-Western peoples.
 We will learn about the above by examining some real life historical examples and narratives which reveal problems faced by their societies and their times.

-2. To give us an insight into our own time and society by looking at evolution of cultures that are “other” than our own.
+2. To give us an insight into our own time and society by looking at a culture that is “other” than our own.

 PART II: METHODS OF PRESENTATION